LLVM-AD/llvm-ad.github.io/_pages/Topics.md

 ---

-The topics of the LLVM-AD workshop include:
+The LLVM-AD Committee is accepting research paper submissions on various topics, including but not limited to:

-- Vision or Language Models in Autonomous Driving
+- Large Language Models for Autonomous Driving
-- Multimodal Motion Planning and Prediction
+- Foundation Models for Autonomous Driving
-- New Dataset for Language or Vision Models in Autonomous Driving
+- New Language/Vision Datasets for Autonomous Driving
+- Longtail Problems in Autonomous Driving
+- Knowledge Distillation for Autonomous Driving
-- Semantics and Scene Understanding in Autonomous Driving
+- Uncertainty Quantification in Autonomous Driving
-- Language-Driven Sensor and Traffic Simulation
-- Domain Adaptation and Transfer Learning in Autonomous Driving
+- Multimodal Fusion in Autonomous Driving
-- Multi-Modal Fusion for Autonomous Driving
+- State Space Models for Autonomous Driving
-- Other Applications of Language or Vision Models for Driving
+- Other Applications of Language/Vision Models for Driving